Stress can steal your peace of mind. Here are five quick-and-easy ways to calm down the next time you start to lose it.

 5. Go to your happy place

 Guided imagery can help you relieve stress.
-By visualizing a happy outcome or a calming place, you can refocus the mind and body, says Ellen Simon, a social worker specializing in guided imagery.
+By visualizing a happy outcome or a calming place, you can refocus the mind and body, says Ellen Chernoff Simon, a social worker specializing in guided imagery.

 She uses the technique with clients for everything from simple relaxation to weight loss.
 Her saying is, “You can change your life when you change your mind.”

 Work on creating a positive image before it is needed in a stressful situation.
 Sit quietly and imagine a relaxing place.
-Many people choose the beach, but you could visualize the mountains or any other place that makes you feel calm.
+Many people choose the beach, but you can visualize the mountains or any other place that makes you feel calm.

 Try to keep calm and control your breathing while imagining the relaxing scenario.
 Later, you can pull up the image when you need some calming.